Nathan D'Laryea

-Nathan Amarkine D'Laryea (born 3 September 1985, in Manchester) is an English former footballer who played as a defender.
+Nathan Amarkine D'Laryea (born 3 September 1985) is an English former footballer who played as a defender.
 He was a product of the Manchester City academy and played for clubs including Rochdale, Macclesfield Town and Hyde FC.

 Career

 Early career

 D'Laryea started out as a trainee at Manchester City.
 Before being released by City, he had a spell on loan at Macclesfield Town during the 2006–07 season.
 He joined Rochdale but made only eight appearances in two seasons and he quit professional football to study for a degree in English Language at the University of Manchester.

 Hyde

 In July 2009 D'Laryea signed for Conference North semi-professional club Hyde United.
 He made his debut for Hyde in the first game of the 2009–2010 season against Stafford Rangers.
 He scored his first Hyde goal in March 2010 in the Tameside derby against Stalybridge Celtic.
 He became a regular for Hyde at centre back until late in his first season when he acquired an injury that kept him out for the remainder of the season and the start of 2010–11 season.